MehranSlh/MehranSlh/README.md

-- 👋 Hi, I’m @MehranSlh
+Hi, I’m Mehran Salahi
-- 👀 I’m interested in blockchain progranning
+I’m learning blockchain programming
-- 🌱 I’m currently learning solidity and javascript and python

 <!---
 MehranSlh/MehranSlh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.